oycomics/oycomics.github.io/README.md

 #"WholeBuffalo" - an Oy Comics&trade; UI
 ###

-> A minimal GitHub Pages layout for publishing comics.
+> A Jekyll / Bootstrap theme for publishing comics on GitHub Pages.

 ##Content